swaldman/logadapter-scala/README.md

 * `WARNING`

 > [!Note]
 > These levels may not map exactly to the levels of your logging back-end.
-They are taken from `java.util.logging`.
 They get remapped to the most appropriate level your back-end supports.

 You simply log on levels, like